Dozens Of Cars Torched By Masked Youths In Western Sweden, Authorities Say

 And the country's leaders are not happy.

-"I am really furious," Swedish Prime Minister Stefan Löfven said in an interview with Radio Sweden, as translated by The Guardian.
+"I am really furious," Swedish Prime Minister Stefan Lofven said in an interview with Radio Sweden, as translated by The Guardian.
 "What the hell are they up to?"

 Justice and Home Affairs Minister Morgan Johansson called the attacks "despicable," according to The Local, writing on Twitter, "Last year the government tightened the punishment for aggravated vandalism, which can now give up to six years in jail.
 Hope the thugs get arrested so that they get the punishment they deserved."